52 minute read · November 29, 2022

 Start with high-value business domains

 Focusing on high-value business domains first ensures that your semantic data layer delivers immediate impact and demonstrates tangible ROI.
-By prioritizing domains like sales, finance, or customer analytics, teams can quickly establish trust in the semantic layer and show how standardized definitions and accessible metrics improve decision-making.
+By prioritizing domains like sales, finance, or customer analytics, teams can quickly establish trust in their semantic data and show how standardized definitions and accessible metrics improve decision-making.

-- Pilot the semantic layer with a small, high-value dataset before scaling.
+- Pilot the unified layer with a small, high-value dataset before scaling

 Starting with high-value domains also allows teams to uncover potential challenges early, such as complex data transformations or inconsistent metrics, and address them in a controlled environment.
-Lessons learned from these initial domains provide a blueprint for scaling the semantic layer across other business areas efficiently.
+Lessons learned from these initial domains provide a blueprint for scaling unified semantic architecture across other business areas efficiently.

 Standardize metrics and definitions early